LeBenco/JsonFlexConfig/README.md

    Only for non-mandatory parameters.
 If set, requesting for a parameter not in the configuration file will return the default value instead of `None`.
  * `"values"` (`list` of objects of the same type as the value of `"type"`, optional):
    List of all authorized values.
 Any value not in this list will raise an exception.
+ * `"forbidden_values"` (`list` of objects of the same type as the value of `"type"`, optional):
+   List of all forbidden_values values.
+Any value in this list will raise an exception.
  * `"label"` (`str`):
-   String describing the parameter, for display purposes.
+   String describing the parameter, at the developer's disposal for display purposes.

 # Type-specific rules